 After evaluating each project nomination, subcommittee members awarded Aggarwal with the Best Thesis Prize in the creative category for her project, “Latent Territories: A Manifesto for Design Thinking.”

-Executed under the direction of honors faculty advisor, School of Architecture Assistant Professor Britt Eversole, and in collaboration with her thesis partner, Jaclyn Doyle ’21 (B.Arch.), Aggarwal’s project insists that despite the appearance of living in a world of control, precision and total informational awareness, we are instead surrounded by a world of errors, mistranslations, digital hiccups and physical imperfections, all of which deserve to be evaluated as having positive cultural meaning and value, rather than simply erased as mistakes or optimized out of existence.
+Executed under the direction of School of Architecture faculty advisors, Professor Jean-François Bédard, Assistant Professor Britt Eversole, Associate Professor Roger Hubeli and Associate Professor Julie Larsen—and in collaboration with her thesis partner, Jaclyn Doyle ’21 (B.Arch.)—Aggarwal’s project insists that despite the appearance of living in a world of control, precision and total informational awareness, we are instead surrounded by a world of errors, mistranslations, digital hiccups and physical imperfections, all of which deserve to be evaluated as having positive cultural meaning and value, rather than simply erased as mistakes or optimized out of existence.

 Using processes of LiDAR-scanning and 3D-prototyping, and HEX-editing and animating, “Latent Territories” creates a series of material studies exhibited both physically and virtually through a web-based interface.
 The results of the experiments showcase how information behaves as an evolutionary feedback process and suggest the possibility for design to do the same.